vankasteelj/torrent-tracker-health/README.md

-torrent-tracker-health
+Dessalines Torrent-Tracker-Health
 ==============

 Get health info for torrents.
-This module is based on [torrent-tracker](https://github.com/vankasteelj/torrent-tracker) and returns the number of seeds and peers.
+This module is based on [torrent-tracker](https://github.com/vankasteelj/torrent-tracker) and returns the seeds, peers, completed, and information about a torrent, given a magnet link or torrent file.

 ## Quickstart

-    npm install torrent-tracker-health
+    npm install dessalines/torrent-tracker-health

 ## Usage

+### Code

 ```js
 var torrentHealth = require('torrent-tracker-health');